top of page

 • Modified ROI = AAIR / Budget to Renovate

-This simple metric would help investment decisions on value-add opportunities.
-Double-digits Modified ROI would be a good mark to move forward.
+This simple metric can help make investment decisions on value-add opportunities.
+A double-digit modified ROI is typically considered a good mark for moving forward.

 2) Budget

-The total investment amount will be determined based on the depth of the renovation, vintage of the property, class of property, etc.
+The total investment amount required for a value-add strategy is determined based on factors such as the depth of the renovation, the vintage of the property, and the class of property.

 3) Execution Timing

-Maintaining the current occupancy rate during the renovation period is critical for a successful value-add strategy.
-Rehab will be only executed to vacant units, it'd be easy to estimate a total process period with the current vacancy rate.
+Maintaining the current occupancy rate during the renovation period is crucial for a successful value-add strategy.
+Renovations will only be executed on vacant units.
+Estimating the total process period will be relatively easy based on the current vacancy rate.

 (On the assumption, interior renovation to each unit takes one month)